 My first change of luck is when Tommy shows up in my cell block.
 He must’ve blown a counselor or something to be transferred.
-I don’t ask.
+I do not ask.
 The first night there he sneaks into my bunk.
 A raging hard-on tells him how happy I am to see him.
-He quickly goes to work on it until I roll away, afraid we’ll be caught.
+He quickly goes to work on it until I roll away, afraid we will be caught.
 He whispers that he rolled up his dirty clothes to make it look like his bunk is still occupied.
 He stays until early morning when he sneaks back.
 In the slightest whispers I explain that we have to plot our escape.
 He sniffs that he hates the Program and will do anything to escape.

 Bad luck returns when my Cuban friend is caught for the graffiti in the bathroom.
 The senior staffer actually hired a handwriting expert who easily identified the culprit.
-He’s led away in disgrace, giving me a furtive look.
+He is led away in disgrace, giving me a furtive look.
 Unfortunately that one glance is noted by staff.
-I’m an unindicted co-conspirator.
+I am an unindicted co-conspirator.
 Big Motherfucker is always watching.
 The secret to Tommy’s ruse to make our bunks look occupied is always to turn the head away from the light, so the guard only sees a supposed body while checking during the night.
 We run several reconnaissance missions, sneaking out of the unit to scout possible escape routes.
 We time the guards’ rounds, noting when the routine inmate counts are done.
 We find that two Rottweilers guarding the front yard nixes a flat-out run to the fence.
 The only way out is at the back, which faces open Everglades swamp.

 “Ain’t no way,” Tommy whines, “There’s alligators out there.
 I ain’t gonna git et.”